-As increasing numbers of American buyers seek homes in the Cotswolds, CNN’s Business Reporter Anna Cooban reports on the region’s appeal, with insights from our Partner and Head of the Cotswolds, Harry Gladwin.
+As increasing numbers of American buyers seek homes in the Cotswolds, CNN’s Business Reporter Anna Cooban reports on the region’s appeal, with insights fromour Partner and Head of the Cotswolds, Harry Gladwin.

 Sarah Frances Kelley for The Buying Solution